Convergence of a robust deep FBSDE method for stochastic control: The deep FBSDE method and an improved family of methods

-In \cite{deep_control} the case $\lambda=0$ was considered in the context of discrete time stochastic control, without explicit connections to FBSDE, or even to stochastic control in continuous time.
-The stochastic sum in $\mathcal{Y}_0^{h,\zeta}$ was not considered.
-More precisely, the discrete cost functional was used as loss function to train neural network approximations of feedback maps for the control.
-This is different from our method since we approximate the Markov maps for $Z$ instead, but for $\sigma$ with full rank it is equivalent, at least theoretically.
-Another method which also makes use of the connection to stochastic control, when approximating an FBSDE, was proposed in \cite{deep_Hamiltonian}.
-In this paper, the stochastic maximum principle approach to stochastic control is used, and this results in a different type of FBSDE, compared to the one obtained with the dynamic programming principle, that we consider in this paper.
-A similarity is that in both papers the algorithms use a method similar to that in \cite{deep_control}, to include the cost in the objective function.
-The recent paper \cite{deep_yEy} is, to the best of our knowledge, the first to introduce the variance penalty term in \eqref{var_discrete_FBSDE} for an FBSDE obtained from the dynamic programming principle.
-They do not have the cost penalty and they approach the problem differently in that they have one network for the Markov map for $Z$ and one for the feedback map for the control.
+Another method which also makes use of the connection to stochastic control (of Hamiltonian systems) was proposed in \cite{ji2021control}.
+In that paper, the stochastic maximum principle approach to stochastic control was used, which results in a different type of FBSDEs, compared to the one obtained with the dynamic programming principle, that we consider in this paper.
+More precisely, it is the $Y-$process instead of the $Z-$process which is connected to the control of the SDE.
+A similarity is that in both papers the algorithms use a method similar to that in \cite{han2016deep}, to include the cost in the objective function.

+Summarizing, only the method in \cite{wang2022deep} is fully comparable to ours, as it is designed to solve the same problem.
+It has the variance term but not the mean in its loss function.
+By introducing a loss function that includes both we are able to prove convergence and obtain a robust method.